Git-Mastery: Lessons

 Sourcetree

-Now, the revision graph should look something like the below.
+Now, the revision graph should look something like this.
 Note how the origin/main ref is now two commits ahead of the main ref.

 4 Merge the fetched changes.